-This Glen Urquhart jacket makes its final appearance in “Mergers and Acquisitions” (Episode 4.08) when Tony wears it to therapy with a slightly wrinkled white herringbone-striped cotton dress shirt with a spread collar.
+This glen plaid jacket makes its final appearance in “Mergers and Acquisitions” (Episode 4.08) when Tony wears it to therapy with a slightly wrinkled white herringbone-striped cotton dress shirt with a spread collar.
 The French cuffs are fastened by a pair of double-ridged gold cross cluster links.

 Unlike the earlier white dress shirt, it has a plain front and no breast pocket.
 He also wears it without a tie, although the brown silk display kerchief in his jacket’s breast pocket adds some flair.

-In “Second Opinion”, “…To Save Us All from Satan’s Power”, and “Mergers and Acqusitions”, Tony nicely balances the light and dark browns in the plaid sportcoat with a pair of medium brown double reverse-pleated trousers, styled like most of his other pants with side pockets, button-through jetted back pockets, and cuffed bottoms.
-Through the belt loops, Tony wears a brown leather belt with a square gold-toned single-claw buckle.
+In “Second Opinion”, “…To Save Us All from Satan’s Power”, and “Mergers and Acqusitions”, Tony nicely balances the earthy notes in the plaid sportcoat with a pair of medium brown double reverse-pleated trousers, styled like most of his other pants with side pockets, button-through jetted back pockets, and cuffed bottoms.
+Through the belt loops, Tony wears a brown leather belt with a square gold-toned single-prong buckle.
 His shoes and socks go unseen, but they are likely also brown.